undefinded-user/Test-yandex/README.md

  	cd Test-yandex
  	node index.js m n
  ```
-m and n - your argument that equal hide and width of your virtual board
+m and n - your argument that equal height and width of your virtual board

 ## Example
 ```